 For the stuffing

-2 teaspoon atta/ rava ( wheat flour or semolina)
+2 tablespoon atta/ rava ( wheat flour or semolina)

 4 tablespoon powdered sugar ( adjust the sugar according to your sweet tooth)